Program Type: ASHP accredited two-year residency (PGY1 and PGY2)

 - Integration of technology with pharmacy practice in order to provide clinically focused, safe, and efficient patient care

 - Human resource management and employee engagement skills through hands-on experience

-Academic Experience: The distinctive M.B.A. program is specifically designed for medical professionals who seek the business knowledge necessary to help them understand, analyze, and guide complex medical-delivery systems.
+Academic Experience: The distinctive M.B.A. or M.S. programs are specifically designed for medical professionals who seek the business knowledge necessary to help them understand, analyze, and guide complex medical-delivery systems.
 Students in the program include physicians, pharmacists, nurses, other clinicians, senior health care administrators, and medical practice managers.
 Residents have the opportunity to practically apply the skills and knowledge obtained in the classroom setting directly to pharmacy practice through rotation experiences and resident projects.

 - Residency Rotations:

 - Antimicrobial Stewardship [Avdic]